roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© As soon as I was home, I went to my bedroom, pulled out my seldom-used vibrator and began pleasuring myself.
+As soon as I was home, I went to my bedroom, pulled out my seldom-used vibrator and began pleasuring myself.
 I closed my eyes and unlike the times my dreams played tricks on me, this time I was wide awake when I fantasized about submitting to Madison.

  I tried to fight it, but eventually just gave in, my desire to come overriding common sense.
 I pulled out Madison's panties from the envelope and put them to my nose.
 The scent was intoxicating in a way I couldn't explain.
 I suddenly wanted more, my mouth salivating at the thought of tasting such perfection.
 My mind on standby, my pussy doing all the thinking, I felt my hand move the crotch of Madison's panties to my mouth and I involuntarily sucked the still wet crotch in my mouth.
 The fabric was unappealing, but the wetness was heaven.
 Madison's panties in my mouth, my eyes closed, I fantasized Madison forcing me to eat her pussy, forcing me to become her slave.
 I frantically fucked myself, my vibrator on high, while rubbing my clit with my other hand.
 It was the quickest and hardest I had ever come as convolutions quaked my very being, from my pinky toe to the hair on my head.
 The sensations came in wave after wave as I sucked her dried cum into my mouth as my own juices exploded out of me.